jbagatta/deadmans-gazette/README.md

     - securely deletes `encryptedPayloadKey` record
 - `GET (passwordHash) ->encryptedPayloadKey`
 - Public HTTP:
-    - Serves static page webapp to perform the client create/invalidate/delay actions described below
+    - Serves an authenticated static page webapp to perform the client create/invalidate/delay actions described below
     - Could also provide distribution of the public payload/packet data, directly to a blockchain or drop site

 #### Data Store